Through personal visits and relationships we have established links with many people and organisations around the world

 We have a dedicated Mission Prayer meeting on the first Sunday of alternate months.

 Amani Centre for Street Children is an award-winning project that provides a home and education for some of the world’s most vulnerable children, aiming to break the cycle of poverty by preparing them to support themselves as adults.
 The original centre is in the town of Moshi, at the foot of Mount Kilimanjaro in Tanzania, and there are now additional centres at Singida and Arusha.
 Amani supports many more families through its outreach programme.

 Two teams from Christ Church have been welcomed to Amani Centre for Street Children, in addition to some individual visits.
 A Youth Encounter team made the trip as part of a wider venture to East Africa in 2013.
 That was followed by an adult group a couple of years later.
 The overwhelming impression from both visits was of the genuine sense of care given to the children and the effort being made to turn their lives around.

-Three Christ Church members – Cathie, Steve and Cathy – are trustees of Friends of Amani UK, one of a network of charities around the world which supports Amani.
+Our members Cathy and Steve are trustees of Friends of Amani UK, one of a network of charities around the world which supports Amani, and a third member, Cathie, also served for many years in that role.
 The whole church joins together in supporting Amani through fundraising and prayer.

 Our link with the Anglican Church in Bolivia began in 2012 when two teenagers made a pioneering visit to the country.

 Their report back inspired many more to get involved, and the following year the progress of a 12-strong team was closely followed at home via the Brummies in Bolivia blog as God worked in power to bring about extraordinary changes.